 This workshop will focus on breaking down fellowship application guidelines to identify what is required in a competitive application.
 Mike Mitchell, grant writing expert and Senior Director for Funding and Incentives with Gladstein, Neandross & Associates, will discuss how to plan and write high impact funding proposals.

 All award titles below are hyperlinked to the award webpage.

 Please use this link to enroll in OGFA’s Fellowships Canvas Courses.
 We created those sites to guide students through the process of applying for competitive fellowships, scholarships, and awards.
 Resources include introductions to various funding mechanisms, annotated and supplemental guides designed to assist students in various stages of the fellowship application cycle for each award, webinar links (if available), tips and links to a variety of other resources.

-The International Peace Scholarship Fund provides scholarships for international women students to pursue graduate study in the U.S. or Canada.
-The applicant is required to indicate additional financial resources adequate to meet her estimated expenses.
+The International Peace Scholarship provides scholarships for international women students to pursue graduate study in the U.S. or Canada.
 The maximum amount awarded to a student is $12,500.
-Lesser amounts may be awarded according to individual needs.

 Boren Fellowships fund research and language study proposals by U.S. graduate students in world regions critical to U.S. interests.
 Proposed programs of two or more semesters are strongly encouraged.
 Maximum awards are determined by duration abroad: up to $25,000 for 25-52 weeks (preferred); up to $12,500 for 12-24 weeks.